PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Speech-Service/batch-transcription.md

           "Display": string
         }
       ]
       SegmentResults:[                                      'for each individual segment'
         {
-          "RecognitionStatus": Success | Failure
+          "RecognitionStatus": "Success | Failure"
           "ChannelNumber": null
           "SpeakerId": null | "1 | 2"                       'null if no diarization
                                                              or stereo input file, the
                                                              speakerId as a string if
                                                              diarization requested for
                                                              mono audio file'
           "Offset": number                                  'time in milliseconds'
           "Duration": number                                'time in milliseconds'
           "OffsetInSeconds" : number                        'Real number.
 Two decimal places' "DurationInSeconds" : number                      'Real number.
 Two decimal places' "NBest": [
             {
               "Confidence": number                          'between 0 and 1'
               "Lexical": string
               "ITN": string
               "MaskedITN": string
               "Display": string
               "Sentiment":
                 {                                           'this is omitted if sentiment is not requested'
                   "Negative": number                        'between 0 and 1'
                   "Neutral": number                         'between 0 and 1'
                   "Positive": number                        'between 0 and 1'